 Well boys, its May 25th, something spectacular should happen today

-At 19.40, ‘Emergency Stations’ was sounded by the Atlantic Conveyor’s ships alarm.
+At 19.40, ‘Emergency Stations’ was sounded by the Atlantic Conveyor’s ship alarm.

 A number of warships including HMS Alacrity deployed chaff countermeasures but whilst lured into the chaff cloud, the missiles flew through it and detected the Atlantic Conveyor.